alexej-schelle/Idr-Web-Spiders/README.md

 # esr-generator

-ESR Generator includes a W3C conformal enhancement of specific, logic, fuzzy and random keywords as charactersied by your web page content.
+ESR Generator includes a W3C conformal personalised dataset for enhancement of specific, logic, fuzzy and random keywords as charactersied by your web page content.

 It works for Websites, Mobile Compatible Websites and Standalone Mobile Compatible Websites and uses Public Canonical Tags, Meta Viewports and HTTP Headers.